pxc/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 ### The Objects ###

-Every object consists of three things - a **type**, a **size** and **content**.
-The _size_ is simply the size of the contents, the contents depend on what type of object it is, and there are four different types of objects:
-"blob", "tree", "commit", and "tag".
+Every object consists of three things: a **type**, a **size** and some **content**.
+The _size_ is simply the size of the contents.
+The contents depend on what type of object it is.
+There are four different types of objects: "blob", "tree", "commit", and "tag".

 - A **"blob"** is used to store file data - it is generally a file.
-- A **"tree"** is basically like a directory - it references a bunch of other trees and/or blobs (i.e. files and sub-directories)
+- A **"tree"** is basically like a directory - it references a bunch of other trees and/or blobs (i.e. files and sub-directories).
 - A **"commit"** points to a single tree, marking it as what the project looked like at a certain point in time.
 It contains meta-information about that point in time, such as a timestamp, the author of the changes